Abdul Mannan Khan

-Abdul Mannan Khan (born 30 June 1952) is a Bangladesh Awami League politician who is a former state minister of housing and public works and a former Jatiya Sangsad member representing the Dhaka-1 constituency.
+Abdul Mannan Khan (30 June 1952 – 10 February 2026) was a Bangladesh Awami League politician who was a state minister of housing and public works and a Jatiya Sangsad member representing the Dhaka-1 constituency.

-Career
+Life and career

+Background

+Khan was born on 30 June 1952.
+He died in Dhaka on 10 February 2026, at the age of 73.

 Corruption charges

 On 21 August 2014, Khan was sued by the Anti-Corruption Commission (ACC) on charges of amassing illegal wealth.
-Khan's asset increased to over Tk 5.25 crore from Tk 5.39 lakh in 6 years, according to his wealth statements submitted to the Election Commission.
+Khan's asset increased to over Tk 5.25 crore from Tk 5.39 lakh in six years, according to his wealth statements submitted to the Election Commission.
 Three days later, a Dhaka court granted him bail till 13 October in the case.

 The ACC charged Khan and his wife, Syeda Hasina Sultana, in another corruption case on 8 May 2015.

 No charges were framed against the two corruption cases as of May 2019.